Quantum Brownian Motion: proving that the Schmid transition belongs to the Berezinskii-Kosterlitz-Thouless universality class

 To provide further evidence for the universality class, we also employ a different scaling argument based on the estimate of the jump of the previous approach.
 Given $\Psi_c$, we interpolate $\Psi(\alpha, \beta)$ and determine $\alpha_c(\beta)$ from the intersection.
 We then fit the resulting values using the functional form $\alpha_c(\beta) = \alpha_c + \frac{D}{2\ln\beta + E}$~\cite{Boninsegni}.
 The logarithmic behavior of $\alpha_c(\beta)$ exhibits overall agreement with the previously estimated critical point for all values considered of $E_J/E_C$~\cite{EndMatterRef}.

 The limiting cases $E_J/E_C \to 0$ and $E_J/E_C > 1$ present computational challenges.
 In the former, the difficulty arises from the presence of a small but non-vanishing jump, which becomes reliably estimable only at sufficiently large values of $\beta$~\cite{EndMatterRef}.
 In the $E_J/E_C > 1$ regime, the issue is related to an apparent non-zero temperature localization for $\alpha \lesssim 1$.
 Indeed, the large potential barrier, combined with finite-temperature decoherence effects, suppresses the occurrence of phase slips--i.e., quantum tunneling--except at large imaginary times, which means sufficiently large $\beta$.
-Nevertheless, since the underlying mechanism of the transition remains the same for any value of $E_J/E_C$, there is no reason to conclude that the universality class changes in these limiting regimes, which are therefore also expected to belong to the BKT class.
+Nevertheless, since the underlying mechanism of the transition remains the same for any value of $E_J/E_C$ \cite{PhysRevB_Paris, PhysRevLett_Giacomelli_Devoret}, there is no reason to conclude that the universality class changes in these limiting regimes, which are therefore also expected to belong to the BKT class.

 \textit{Sub-Ohmic $(s<1)$ and super-Ohmic $(s>1)$ regimes.---} We now investigate the sub-Ohmic ($0<s<1$) and super-Ohmic ($s>1$) regimes of Eq.~\eqref{eqn:spectral_form}.
 Unlike the Ohmic case, a QPT is absent here~\cite{Weiss_5th_edition, Fabrizio_subOhmic}.
 For any $\alpha>0$ and $E_J/E_C \geq 0$, the phase particle is always localized for $s<1$ and delocalized for $s>1$.
 This follows from the $K(\tau) \propto \tau^{-1-s}$ decay in Eq.~\eqref{eqn:action}: slowly decaying long-range interactions ensure localization even for small $\alpha$ ($s<1$), whereas rapid decay prevents long-range correlations at any $\alpha$ ($s>1$).
 Thus, $s=1$ marks a critical boundary characterized by logarithmically decaying correlations~\cite{EndMatterRef}.
+In this context, our Renormalization Group (RG) analysis proves that the flow equations for the couplings are